defi-wonderland/aztec-handbook/.github/ISSUE_TEMPLATE/🐞-bug-report.md

 ---

-Thanks for helping us keep the OP Handbook sharp and functional 🧹
+Thanks for helping us keep the Aztec Handbook functional and updated  🧹
-If something isn’t behaving the way it should — from broken links to rendering issues — use this template to help us fix it fast.
+If something isn’t behaving the way it should: from broken links to rendering issues, use this template to help us fix it fast.

 ---